by E.C. LaMeaux

 The U.S. Energy Information Administration states that greenhouse gases are gases that keep heat in the earth’s atmosphere.
-They do this by making it easier for sunlight to enter the atmosphere.
-And when the sun’s rays hit the earth, they also cause a reflection — infrared radiation — which stays in the earth’s atmosphere due to greenhouse gases.
 Although greenhouse gases do occur naturally, human activity contributes a great deal to greenhouse gas emissions.
 Your carbon footprint — or your impact on the environment — measures the greenhouse gases that you are responsible for creating.
 Common activities like using electricity and driving a car emit those gases.

 Global warming and fossil fuels